Netzuel/GA_PINNs_Repository/README.md

 ---------------------------------------------------------------------------------------------------------------------------------

-The main purpose of this repository is to provide reproducible code for the GA-PINN methodology described in the paper <a href="https://arxiv.org/abs/2305.08448" target="_blank">Gradient-Annihilated PINNs for Solving Riemann Problems: Application to Relativistic Hydrodynamics</a>.
-The folders and scripts are distributed as follows:[go](http://stackoverflow.com){:target="_blank"}
+The main purpose of this repository is to provide reproducible code for the GA-PINN methodology described in the paper [Gradient-Annihilated PINNs for Solving Riemann Problems: Application to Relativistic Hydrodynamics](https://arxiv.org/abs/2305.08448).
+The folders and scripts are distributed as follows:

 - **Ground_Data/**: Folder containing the corresponding *ground truth* solutions used through the numerical examples of the paper.
 This folder contains one subfolder the Problem 3 that has been studied.
 Inside that folder, one should find two *.h5* files corresponding to the analytical and the HRSC (numerical) resolutions for the physical variables at final time.
 Both, the analytical and the numerical files, contain the following keys:
     - *dens_calculated*, *dens_initial*: Arrays of the density ($\rho$) at final time ($tmax$) and at initial time, respectively.